mbcrump/SwiftPresentationMaterials/README.md

 Are similar to arrays in that they hold list of data, except dictionaries are unordered list and instead of accessing them via indexes, dictionary values are accessed via keys.

+	var myDict: Dictionary<String, Double> = ["pi" : 3.14]

+You can declare a dictionary and initialize it with nothing as shown below:

+	var MyDict =  Dictionary<String, Double>()

+Swift can also use type inference to determine which type a variable is:

+	var MyDict = ["pi" : 3.14]
+	MyDict["pi"] = 4.0 //Updates the value

+	MyDict["pi"] = nil // allows you to remove the pair

+###Useful Methods and Properties

+ 	MyDict.count
+ 	MyDict.keys
+ 	MyDict.values

 ##Tuple
 Not a declarable data type like an array, etc... but can be used to get data of varying types from dictionaries and other structures.